RezaSaadatyar/Machine-Learning-in-Python/README.md

 #### Machine Learning in Python
-> ***This repository Covers:***<br/>
+>***This repository Covers:***
-> - 1.
-A brief about types of classification & clustering algorithms
+>- 1. A brief about types of classification & clustering algorithms
-> - 2.
-Preparing the data
+>- 2. Preparing the data
-> - 3.
-Training the model
+>- 3. Training the model
-> - 4.
-Prediction and performance check
+>- 4. Prediction and performance check
-> - 5.
-Iris dataset classification & clustering example
+>- 5. Iris dataset classification & clustering example

-> **Types of Classification Algorithms:**<br/>
+>**Types of Classification Algorithms:**<br/>
 > - Logistic Regression:<br/>This method is most useful when examining the influence of several independent variables on a single outcome.Only works when the predicted variable is binary, assumes independent predictors, and assumes no missing values
 > - Linear Discriminant Analysis<br/> LDA is a linear model for classification and dimensionality reduction.
 Most commonly used for feature extraction in pattern classification problems.
+>  - LDA VS PCA:
+>         * 1.
+LDA do data classification
+>
 >
 >-  Decision Tree<br/>The decision tree can create complex trees that do not generalize well, and it can become unstable if a small variation in the data changes it completely.
 >-  Random Forest<br/>  It reduces over-fitting and is more accurate than decision trees in most cases.
 It has a slow real-time prediction, is difficult to implement, and has a complex algorithm.